 Have your Mac speak selected text when you press the specified keyboard shortcut.
 See Have your Mac speak text that’s on the screen.

 Speak items under the pointer

 Have your Mac identify items under the pointer, either all the time or only when you use zoom.

 You can also set the verbosity level (High, Medium, or Low) and whether to have your Mac wait a shorter or longer time before speaking.

 Have your Mac speak what you type, select, or press using the keyboard.

 To customize Typing Feedback, click Options:

 If your Mac is speaking even though you didn’t set options for it to do so, you may have inadvertently turned on VoiceOver, the built-in screen reader that describes aloud what appears on your screen.
-To quickly turn off VoiceOver, press Option-Command-F5 (or if your Mac has Touch ID, quickly press Touch ID three times), then deselect the Enable VoiceOver option.
+To quickly turn off VoiceOver, press Option-Command-F5 (or if your Mac or Magic Keyboard has Touch ID, quickly press Touch ID three times), then deselect the Enable VoiceOver option.